ViratDhoot/SKILLLAB__PROR-2026-STOPPABLE/README.md

 - Fill every section.
 - Do not delete headings.
-- If something does not apply, write `Not applicable` and explain why.
+- If something does not apply, write 'Not applicable' and explain why.
 - Add images, screenshots, sketches, links, and videos wherever useful.
 - Update task status and weekly logs regularly.
 - Use this file as evidence of process, not only as a final report.